 Other: Pharmacokinetic Study

-- Objective response rate (ORR = complete response [CR] + partial response [PR]) in pediatric patients treated with BVD-523FB (ulixertinib) [ Time Frame: Up to 2 years ]Response rates will be calculated as the percent of evaluable patients who are responders, and confidence intervals will be constructed using the Wilson score interval method
+- Objective response rate (ORR = complete response [CR] + partial response [PR]) in pediatric patients treated with BVD-523FB (ulixertinib) [ Time Frame: From enrollment to the end of treatment, up to 2 years ]ORR will be defined as complete response + partial response and assessed by Response Evaluation Criteria in Solid Tumors (RECIST) guideline (version 1.1).
+Response rates will be calculated as the percent of evaluable patients who are responders, and confidence intervals will be constructed using the Wilson score interval method.

 - Progression free survival (PFS) in pediatric patients treated with ulixertinib [ Time Frame: From initiation of treatment to disease progression, disease recurrence, or death from any cause assessed up to 2 years ]PFS along with the confidence intervals will be estimated using the Kaplan-Meier method.

 - Percentage of patients experiencing grade 3 or 4 adverse events [ Time Frame: From enrollment to the end of treatment, up to 2 years ]Will be graded according to Common Terminology Criteria for Adverse Events version 5.0.
 Any eligible patient who receives at least one dose of protocol therapy will be considered in the evaluation of toxicity.

 - Preliminary estimates of the pharmacokinetics of ulixertinib in children and adolescents with relapsed or refractory cancer [ Time Frame: Pre-dose and 1, 2, 4, and 6-8 hours after dose on cycle 1, day 1; and pre-dose on cycle 1, day 2, and cycle 1, day 15 ]Will be summarized with simple summary statistics, including means, medians, ranges, and standard deviations (if numbers and distribution permit).